Nerd Prescribed

 What does a DIY website actually cost?

-Wix and Squarespace plans cost €17–€35/month — €200–€420/year — and that is before any app add-ons.
-Over three years you are paying €600–€1,200 for a site that still looks like a template.
-The bigger cost is the weeks most solopreneurs spend building it.
+Wix and Squarespace run €17–€35/month once you unlock anything useful — €200–€420/year before app add-ons.
+Over three years that's €600–€1,260 for a site that still looks like a template.
+The bigger cost is the weeks most solopreneurs burn building it instead of working.

 Should I hire a freelancer or a specialist for my website?